Q. When is this year’s Guildford Beer Festival?

 A. There are three separate timed sessions – you buy a ticket to one or more.
 Session One is on Friday evening (6.00 – 10.00), Session Two on Saturday afternoon (12.00 to 4.00) and Session Three on Saturday evening (6.00 – 10.00).

 Q. How much will it cost?

-A. Tickets are £10.00 (Friday evening and Saturday afternoon) and £15.00 (Saturday evening).
+A. Tickets are £10.00 for each session.
+Ticket prices for all sessions, Friday evening, Saturday afternoon and Saturday evening, are the same this year.
 CAMRA members receive a discount in the form of tokens entitling them to a free pint – tokens are issued on arrival upon presentation of a current CAMRA membership card.